Credit scores may seem simple on the surface: your credit score is a number that represents how good your credit is, and the higher the better.

 You can see your educational VantageScore through free apps such as Credit Karma, NerdWallet, WalletHub or others.

-To learn more about credit scores and managing credit, use our suite of financial capability and homeownership education resources, CreditSmart®.
+To learn more about managing credit, use our suite of financial capability and homeownership education resources, CreditSmart® — also available in Spanish.
 From managing debt to buying a home, you can learn it all at your pace, on your terms.
 Learn more about CreditSmart.

 CreditSmart®: Financial Education on Your Terms